svc333/overview/ibm-cloud-platform.md

 The search service is a global and shared resource properties repository that is integrated within the {{site.data.keyword.Bluemix_notm}} platform.
 It is used for storing and searching a cloud resource's attributes, and it categorizes and classifies resources.
 Resources are uniquely identified by a [Cloud Resource Name (CRN)](/docs/overview?topic=overview-crn) identifier.
 The properties of a resource include tags and system properties.
 Both properties are defined within an {{site.data.keyword.Bluemix_notm}} billing account, and span across many regions.

 This service also manages tags that are associated with a resource.
 You can create, delete, search, attach, or detach tags with the Tagging API.
 Tags are uniquely identified by a CRN identifier.
 Tags have a name, which must be unique within a billing account.
 You can create tags in key:value pairs or label format.

- <!–– Staging only below this comment ––>

-## Monitoring and logging for your apps and services
-{: #observe}

-{{site.data.keyword.Bluemix_notm}} platform provides integrated logging powered by LogDNA, and integrated monitoring powered by Sysdig.

-### LogAnalysis with LogDNA
-{: #LogDNA}

-Use IBM Log Analysis with LogDNA to gain insights into your system and application logs.

-### Monitoring with SysDig
-{: #SysDig}

-TBD

-## Status and notifications
-{: #status-service}

-{{site.data.keyword.Bluemix_notm}} provides a platform status service that collects and displays planned and unplanned events, maintenance, security, and announcement notifications.
-You can view the status of your services by region and type, as well as view notifications across the platform.
-Additionally, you can set email preferences that are associated with critical notifications.